Dan Otte

 Daniel Otte (born March 14, 1939, South Africa) is a South African-American ecologist, entomologist, world expert on crickets and grasshoppers and prominent scientific illustrator.
 He has made significant contributions to evolutionary biology.
 He is curator and chairman of the Department of Entomology at the Academy of Natural Sciences in Philadelphia.

-Otte was born and educated in South Africa and began his career at the University of Delaware.
+Otte was born and educated in South Africa and began his career at the University of Michigan as a postdoctoral fellow of Richard Alexander, PhD.
+He then served as Assistant Professor of Zoology at University of Texas at Austin from 1969 to 1975.

 Areas of research

 Otte has contributed to the following areas of research: